munchtoast/elichika/README.md

 Even more special thanks for the specific individuals or groups (in no particular order):

 - YumeMichi for original elichika.
-- triangle for informations and scripts to encode/decode database, for patching the ios clients, for daily theater logs, for databases across all versions, and for some various missing asset files.
+- triangle for informations and scripts to encode/decode database, for patching the ios clients, for daily theater logs, for databases across all versions, and for various missing asset files.
 - gam for various missing asset files.
 - [SIFAStheatre](https://twitter.com/SIFAStheatre) and [Idol Story](https://twitter.com/idoldotst) for Daily theater English tranlation and for the original Japanese transcript.
-- ethan for hosting various resource and hosting a public testing server.
+- ethan for hosting various resource, for hosting a public testing server, and for help with docker.
+- [yunimoo](https://github.com/yunimoo) for help with docker, and for resolving TODOs.
 - rayfirefirst, cppo for various cryptographic keys.
 - tungnotpunk for ios client and help with network structure.
 - Suyooo for the very helpful [SIFAS wiki](https://suyo.be/sifas/wiki/), for providing more accurate stage data, and for the bad word lists.